ancosta993/tech-blog/README.md

 # Tech Blog Website

 ## Project Description
-This is blogger website for blogs related to Web technologies.
+This is a blogger website for blogs related to Web technologies.
 Unregistered users can see the posts created by the registered users.
 It shows the date the post was created, the user that posted the post and any comments left by registered users.
 An user can register by creating an account.
 The user can then use their credentials to log into the site.
 Once logged in, the users can create new post, add comments to other posts or their posts, edit or delete their created posts.

 ## Table of Contents
 - **[Project Description](#project-description)**